learn-co-students/sinatra-fwitter-group-project-v-000/notes.md

 .uniq in the iteration works for not repeating the same tweet on the page, but I need a ruby method that eliminates empty tweets, although I have functionality in my tweets post controller that doesn't let someone write a empty tweet, so this is less important now.

 I'd say finish with flash messages and strftime solutions and this is ready to ship

+flash: I had to use the gem "sinatra-flash" not "rack-flash3" idk where I got that from.
+Then in appcontroller you have to put register Sinatra::Flash no requires needed.
+In yield you throw in the erb if statement

+<% if flash[:message] %>
+<h5><%= flash[:message] %></h5>
+<% end %>

+and you can style different ones like errors.
+Some messages are working while others aren't.
+Slightly upsetting that the editing someone else's post isn't working but whatever.